WATCH NOW: Gering Library provides library cards for youngsters

 “Once I’m attached to the book, I’m attached to the book.
-You can’t take me away from the book,” Geil third-grader Jace Johnson told youth librarian Christie Clarke at the Gering Public Library Thursday afternoon.
+You can’t take me away from the book,” Geil third-grader Jace Johnson told youth librarian Christie Clarke at the Gering Public Library Thursday, April 1.

 When children get this excited about a book, Clarke, known as Miss Christie to the youth, can’t help but smile, which is why she loves doing the SMILE program at the library every year.